smyrgeorge/sqlx4k/README.md

 - When it runs: at KSP processing time, before your code is compiled/run.
 - Dialect notes: validation is dialect-agnostic and aims for an ANSI/portable subset.
 Some vendor-specific features (e.g., certain MySQL or PostgreSQL extensions) may not be recognized.
-If you hit a false positive, you can disable validation per module with ksp arg validate-sql-syntax=false.
+If you hit a false positive, you can disable validation per module with ksp arg validate-sql-syntax=false, or disable it per query with `@Query(checkSyntax = false)`.
 - Most reliable with: SELECT, INSERT, UPDATE, DELETE statements.
 DDL or very advanced constructs may not be fully supported.